 Ow "my a’th car" dewetha yu.

 → Poem the mirror ←

 Poem translated into Cornish (Curnoack, Kernewek, Kernowek); for all the women of Cornwall, cousins of Breton!
 They are half of the 3,500 speakers, that count this language.
 This British language becomes a little alive after having disappeared a little.

-Today, we find works published in Cornish.
+If today, we find works published in Cornish, it is in the Middle Cornish period that most of the literature is found (Ordinalia, Beunans Meriask, Greans an Bys, Beunans Ke).
 In its old state, the Cornish is close to Breton and Welsh.
 The Cornish gives birth to a literature of bards who participate in the development of Arthur and Tristan myths and then to a Christian literature in dialect, such as the 259 stanzas of the "Apocrypha of Nicomedes", "the creation of the world" by William Jordan of Helston which are the first signed works.
 The last person who had Cornish as mother tongue died in 1777.
 At the 19th H. Jenner Cornish poet, relaunched oral and written poetry in dialect, followed by Caradar (Trystan ag Ysolt).